Academics

 Academic Study Block

 Yale Secondary offers a rich variety of courses, and we believe that students should take advantage of the opportunity for a full education.
-An academic study block is a privilege reserved for Gr 12 students who have challenging academic course loads.
-If you qualify, you can have only one study block in during the school year.
-During a study block, students are expected to be in one of the following areas: student lounge, multipurpose area, Learning Commons, or the cafeteria.
+An academic Study Block is a privilege reserved for Gr 12 students who have challenging academic course loads.
+If you qualify, you can have only one Study Block in during the school year.
+During a Study Block, students are expected to be in one of the following areas: student lounge, multipurpose area, Learning Commons, or the cafeteria.

 All applicants must have:

-1) Excellent attendance in their previous year
+1. Excellent attendance in their previous year

-2) Good work habits
+2. Good work habits

-4) 5 university entrance approved Academic grade 12 courses.
+3. 4 university entrance approved Academic grade 12 courses.
 (Non-Yale courses do not qualify)

-5) NO disciplinary record/issues.
+4. NO disciplinary record/issues.

--Students in academies will be considered on an individual basis.
+• Students in academies will be considered on an individual basis.

--Students with a history of poor attendance or academic non-performance will be denied a study block.
+• Students with a history of poor attendance or academic non-performance will be denied a Study Block.

--Grade 12 students taking an online course with a DL or AVS (Distance Learning or Abbotsford Virtual School) support block may not be considered for a study block in that semester.
+• Grade 12 students taking an online course with a DL or AVS (Distance Learning or Abbotsford Virtual School) support block may not be considered for a Study Block in that semester.

 Homework